irods/irods-legacy/iRODS/README.txt

 iRODS builds on the previous versions of iRODS and upon our years of experience developing SRB (the Storage Resource Broker).

-See the above URLs for additional information.  https://www.irods.org is a Wiki system and includes documentation, descriptions, publications, presentations, and other information.
+https://www.irods.org is a Wiki system and includes documentation, descriptions, publications, presentations, and other information.

 Mailing list: